Radiergummi/shore/README.md

 They will be loaded in order of occurrence.

-## Facades
-Maybe you've spotted the `Facade` classes already.
-These are special classes that allow accessing instance methods on your services via static calls, which makes certain aspects easier to handle - without giving up on dependency injection.
-Custom facades only need to implement a single call that returns the name of the service they wish to provide, everything else is handled automatically.
-You don't have to use the facades feature, but it will make your life easier.

 ## Dependency injection
 At the core of Shore sits the `Application` instance which implements the PSR-11 container interface.
 It holds all your services and is set as the context of any route handler.
 What is a service, you ask?
 Well, just anything, identified by